johnbarn777/Multi-API-Research-Assistant/docs/architecture.md

 - `AuthProvider` mirrors refreshed ID tokens into a `firebaseToken` cookie (1-hour max-age, `SameSite=Strict`) so middleware can authenticate soft navigations without extra API calls.
 - `/sign-in` uses `signInWithPopup` with the Firebase Google provider, enforcing `browserLocalPersistence` and redirecting to the `redirectedFrom` query param or `/dashboard` after success.
 - Local development can opt into a synthetic session by setting `DEV_AUTH_BYPASS=true` (and optional UID/email overrides).
 When active in non-production environments, the middleware injects those headers without hitting Firebase so `pnpm dev` can render authenticated pages.
+- A global `AppHeader` client component renders on every route, surfacing the current auth state via `UserMenu`.
+This control shows the signed-in user (name/email/avatar when available), provides a direct link back to `/sign-in` when unauthenticated, and invokes Firebase `signOut` before redirecting to `/sign-in` so demo sessions can be closed explicitly.

 ## Data Access Layer